acarril/acarril.github.io/_posts/2017-06-20-vectorizing-in-R.md

 Being an interpreted language means that the computer translates our statements into binary on the fly.
 If R were a compiled language, this interpretation would be done in the compilation step, before the program was actually run.
 In compiled languages the user-written code is translated to binary at compilation: after it is written, but before it is run.
 Since this translation occurs for the whole program ---not line by line--- it allows the compiler to optimize the binary code in an optimal way for the computer to interpret.

-## How is R linked to compiled languages?
+## How does R relates to compiled languages?

 Many R functions are actually written in a compiled language, like C, C++ or Fortran.
 For instance, if you inspect the code for the `stats::dnorm()` function (just typing `dnorm` in the console), you get